EddieHubCommunity/good-first-issue-finder/src/routes/docs/testing/+page.md

 Every skeleton contains a couple of comments telling you the steps that are required for the test to be seen as successful.

-Once you're ready with filling out the skeleton, rename `test.fixme` to `test.describe`.
+Once you're ready with filling out the skeleton, rename `test.fixme` to `test`.

 A filled out skeleton may look like the following example: